#3 COPING TOOL - Let The Problem be the Problem

 This week, I want you to practice this shift at least once.

-When a dark or twisty thought starts whispering, “You’re the problem,” I want you to whisper back: “Maybe not.
-But I wanna find out what is” Then reach for your art.
+When a dark or twisty thought starts whispering, "You're the problem," I want you to whisper back: "Maybe not.
+But I want to find out what is."
+Then reach for your art.
 Or your journal.
 Or just the smallest thread of curiosity.